wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

         raise NotImplementedError
 ```

-A "variant feature config" must provide two properties or attributes:
+A "variant feature config" must provide three properties or attributes:

 - `name` specifying the feature name, as a string.